 Deep tissue massage precautions

-Often there are questions as to whether or not pregnant clients can receive deep tissue massage work.
-As with any health matter, it is always advisable for clients to consult their primary care physician before starting anything new.
-However, unless it is a high-risk case, there is no reason that an expecting mom needs to avoid massage therapy at any point during pregnancy.
-Because deep tissue massage does not equate to extreme pressure, it is no more dangerous than any other activities in a pregnant woman’s daily life.
+Unless it’s a high-risk case, there’s no reason that an expecting mom needs to avoid massage therapy during pregnancy.
+Because deep tissue massage does not equate to extreme pressure, it’s no more dangerous than any other activities in a pregnant woman’s daily life.

-Much like other myths in massage therapy, there are general misconceptions surrounding whether or not it is safe for pregnant women to receive massage.
+Much like other myths in massage therapy, there are general misconceptions surrounding whether or not it’s safe for pregnant women to receive massage.
 Massage cannot cause miscarriage or induce labor, and these myths have come from both fear, causal misattribution, and unsubstantiated claims of Traditional Chinese Medicine.

 How to find the best deep tissue massage near you